privatenumber/esbuild-loader/README.md

 Curious how much faster your build will be?
 See [what users are saying](https://github.com/privatenumber/esbuild-loader/issues/13).

-<sub>If you like this project, please star it & [follow me](https://github.com/privatenumber) to see what other cool projects I'm working on! ❤️</sub>
+<sub>Support this project by ⭐️ starring and sharing it.
+[Follow me](https://github.com/privatenumber) to see what other cool projects I'm working on! ❤️</sub>

 ## 🚀 Install